 Get Started in a Career in Medical Billing and Coding!

-At FTC, we’re excited to offer a growing number of online degree programs, which allow you to take classes and earn a diploma while keeping the job that you have.
+At Florida Technical College, we’re excited to offer a growing number of online degree programs, which allow you to take classes and earn a diploma while keeping the job that you have.
 And FTC understands that you may have a family to care for or other responsibilities in your life, which is why our programs are designed to let you complete coursework at your own pace.

 It’s all made even easier by the Canvas learning platform we’ve adopted, providing a remarkably clean user interface that is easy to use and mobile-friendly, so you can get your assignments on your phone while you’re on the go!
-FTC’s goal is to erase the barriers between you and your career dreams.
+Florida Technical College’s goal is to erase the barriers between you and your career dreams.

-An associate’s degree from FTC provides the training you’ll need to seek an entry-level position in the field.
+An associate’s degree from Florida Technical College provides the training you’ll need to seek an entry-level position in the field.
 How do you know if this associate’s degree program is right for you?
 We’re looking for applicants who are:

 • Interested in the healthcare field and eager to be on the front end of the technological shift in health care management and delivery.

 • Detail oriented and willing to learn how to interpret medical records and diagnoses.

 • Good at communicating with other medical professionals, such as physicians and finance personnel.

 • Ready to launch a career in a fast-growing field that is increasingly vital to the success and stability of health care in America.

 What Does a Medical Billing and Coding Specialist Do?